Mean-field games with rough common noise: the linear-quadratic case: Abstract

 \section{Abstract}

 Motivated by mean-field games (MFG) with common noise on the one hand and pathwise stochastic control theory on the other, we formulate here a linear-quadratic (LQ) MFG with rough common noise, along with a satisfactory well-posedness theory for the linear-quadratic case.
-A novel Volterra-type (or mild) formulation allows to keep technical (rough-stochastic) consideration to a minimum.
-We derive a characterization of the optimal state and optimal control through a rough forward-backward SDE (rough FBSDE), and provide an existence and uniqueness result under the usual assumptions.
-Our theory is accompanied by stability estimates with respect to initial data and common noise while we also establish continuity of what we call the \emph{It\^o-Lions-Lyons} map for rough mean-field games.
-Finally, we discuss randomization of the rough common noise under appropriate conditions on the coefficients.
-When the latter is given by the Stratonovich lift of a Brownian motion independent of the idiosyncratic noise, we show that solutions of the rough LQ MFG coincide with those obtained by conditioning on the common noise.
+A novel Volterra-type (or mild) formulation allows us to keep technical (rough stochastic) considerations to a minimum.
+We derive a characterization of the optimal state and optimal control through a rough forward-backward SDE (rough FBSDE), and obtain existence and uniqueness.
+A number of stability estimates are established, and in particular we show continuous dependence of the \emph{It\^o-Lions-Lyons} map (equilibrium law as a function of the rough common noise).
+In a final section, we discuss independent Brownian randomization of the rough common noise.
+The resulting stochastic problem can be seen as an MFG extension of pathwise stochastic control problems.

 \textbf{Keywords.} Linear-quadratic, stochastic optimal control, mean field games, rough paths, common noise, stochastic Volterra equations, Riccati equations, rough forward-backward SDEs.

 \textbf{MSC (2020).} 91A16, 93E20, 49N10, 60L20, 60H20, 45D05, 60L50.